Nepal Workers' and Peasants' Party

-The Nepal Workers Peasants Party (NWPP), also known as the Nepal Workers' and Peasants' Party and the Nepal Majdoor Kisan Party (नेपाल मजदुर किसान पार्टी; abbr. नेमकिपा, Nemakipa), is a communist political party in Nepal.
+The Nepal Workers' and Peasants' Party (NWPP), also known as the Nepal Majdoor Kisan Party (नेपाल मजदुर किसान पार्टी; abbr. नेमकिपा, Nemakipa), is a Marxist-Leninist political party in Nepal.
 The party was founded on 23 January 1975 by Narayan Man Bijukchhe and draws most of its support from Bhaktapur.
 The party is sympathetic to the Workers' Party of Korea and has declared Juche to be a "directional ideology".

 History

 Foundation and early years (1975–1981)

 The Nepal Workers' and Peasants' Party was founded as the Nepal Workers and Peasants Organization (NPWO) in Nepal on 23 January 1975.
 The NPWO broke away from the Communist Party of Nepal (Pushpa Lal) in protest over Pushpa Lal Shrestha's support for Indian intervention in East Pakistan, together with the Proletarian Revolutionary Organisation, Nepal, and the Mazdoor Kisan Sangram Samiti.
 In 1981, the NWPO split, and two separate parties came into existence.
 One party was led by Narayan Man Bijukchhe, which later became the Nepal Workers' and Peasants' Party and the other was led by Hareram Sharma.